-During this culinary campaign, restaurateurs are going to offer various sardine-based dishes.
+During Days of Sardine, restaurateurs are going to offer various sardine-based dishes.
 Sardines are excellent grilled, fried, and baked in the oven.
 Even salted sardine fillets are a simple dish, but a real specialty.

-You can pamper your taste buds at the Days of Sardine the Queen between 2 and 25 of September.
+You can pamper your taste buds at the Days of Sardine the Queen between 15 September and 1 October.

 As fishing has strongly marked the history of Izola and its local identity and sardines are often found among the catch of the local fishermen, we are organizing Days of Sardine the Queen.